 Kits4Kids Malaysia is a kindergarten and special needs school offering a curriculum developed for students with learning difficulties and special needs.
 Their Early Intervention Programme for Infants and Children comprises a syllabus for toddlers and kids aged three to seven.
 Kid4Kids Malaysia has centres in Kuala Lumpur, Selangor, Perak and Kelantan.

 The International School of Kuala Lumpur’s (ISKL) campus is furnished with ramps and elevators for wheelchair-bound students.
-The school’s new Ampang Hilir campus, set to open in 2018, will have amenities to accommodate more students with physical disabilities.
+The school’s new Ampang Hilir campus has amenities to accommodate more students with physical disabilities.

 Garden International School has ramps to the cafeteria, playground and primary office areas; and also offers small removable ramps for easy access to classrooms.
 Besides a wheelchair-friendly bathroom, an elevator is located in the primary school area.